jiharaguiapal/bfi-theme/README.md

   "bfi-subtext":#193C2A,
 ``` -->

-### Fonts

-Access the customized color variants using the "variant" property
-See the list of the custom variant names below

 ### Color Variants

-Access the customized color variants using the "variant" property
+Access the customized color variants using the "variant" property.
-See the list of the custom variant names below
+See the list of the custom variant names below.

 ### Sample Usage